-During Semester 7 students Transition from Stage 2: Critical thinking to Stage 3: Synthesis.
-During this semester, Students are enrolled in OT 684 Level II Fieldwork B, OT 620 Advanced Integration 2, and OT 689 Readings.
+During Semester 7 students transition from Stage 2: Critical Thinking to Stage 3: Synthesis.
+During this semester, students enroll in OT 684: Level II Fieldwork B and OT 589: Readings.
 The emphasis becomes focused on transitioning to synthesis where students are independent, innovative, and ready to become agents of change.
-OT 620 Advanced Integration provides opportunities as it challenges students to apply critical thinking in action.
-Students prepare for and take the department's competency exam.
-Students continue to refine and prepare for the Doctoral Experiential Placement in OT 689 Readings.
+Students continue to refine and prepare for the Doctoral Experience in OT 689: Readings.

 During Semester 8 students continue to engage in Stage 3: Synthesis.
-During this semester students are enrolled in OT 694 Doctoral Experiential Placement to develop advanced skills beyond the generalist level in one of the following areas: 1) clinical practice skills, 2) research/theory development, 3) administration/policy development, 4) program development, 5) advocacy, or 6) education.
-In conjunction with the Doctoral Experiential Placement, students complete a culminating project that relates theory to practice and demonstrates synthesis of advanced knowledge in a practice area as they complete either OT 995 Scholarly Project (SP) or OT 997 Independent Study (IS).
-The culminating project will be consistent with the student's individualized learning objectives noted on the Doctoral Experiential memorandum of Understanding.
-The IS/SP culminating project can take one of the following forms: 1) Case study; 2) Program development/modification; 3) Course development; 4) Advocacy via professional journal or agency level, or 5) Research Report.
-The IS/SP culminating projects can be completed in groups, however, must still reflect each student's individualized goals and objectives indicated on the Doctoral Experiential Memorandum of Understanding.
+During this semester, students enroll in OT 694: Doctoral Experience to develop in-depth skills and knowledge in one of the following areas: 1) clinical practice skills, 2) research, 3) administration/policy development, 4) program development, 5) advocacy, or 6) education.
+In conjunction with the Doctoral Experience, students complete a scholarly work that relates theory to practice and demonstrates synthesis of in-depth knowledge in a practice area as they complete either OT 995: Scholarly Project (SP), or OT 997: Independent Study (IS).
+The scholarly work will be consistent with the student's individualized learning objectives noted on the Doctoral Experience Memorandum of Understanding.
+The scholarly work can take one of the following forms: 1) case report; 2) program development/modification; 3) course development; 4) advocacy via professional journal or agency level, or 5) research report.
+Portions of the DEC capstone may be shared by pairs of students, however, must still reflect each student's individualized goals and objectives indicated on the Doctoral Experience Memorandum.